Niger

 Analyzing the southern region of Niger, the diversity of agricultural zones with specific structural characteristics was accommodated by grouping together different zones with similar agricultural yields of rainfed crops.
 This approach helped reduce the likelihood of higher performance being driven by structural factors rather than effective farming practices.
 To facilitate the grouping, Hauswirthet al.'s (2020) classification of agricultural zones has been applied.

-Soil-Adjusted Vegetation Index (SAVI) as a Performance Measure
+Soil-Adjusted Vegetation Index (SAVI) as a performance measure

 Existing open data sources have been leveraged as proxy measures of performance, being particularly valuable in contexts where data is scarce.
-Crop biomass has been used as a proxy for the agricultural yield of sorghum and pearlmillet, in this case taking advantage of the Soil-Adjusted Vegetation Index (SAVI).
+Crop biomass has been used as a proxy for the agricultural yield of sorghum and pearl millet, in this case taking advantage of the Soil-Adjusted Vegetation Index (SAVI).
 This proved particularly suitable for arid regions with little vegetation, such as Niger.
 To compute the SAVI Sentinel-2 data was accessed.

 Good to know: Sentinel-2 is an Earth observation mission that systematically acquires high spatial resolution visual imagery over land and coastal waters to monitor variability in surface conditions.
 All data from Sentinel-2 are freely available through the Copernicus Open Access Hub.